nikhithaomanakuttan/contact_management_system_using_c/README.md

 Step 1: Compile the Program

-To compile the program, open the terminal (or command prompt) and navigate to the directory where the source code file (contact_management.c) is located.
+To compile the program, open the terminal  and navigate to the directory where the source code file (contact_management.c) is located.
 Then, use the following command:

 gcc contact_management.c -o contact_management